i get a lot of emails and messages from writers and authors

 It is a passion, and for those who love our language, it is a creative art form.

-Therefore, there is never a need to rush, hurry, take shortcuts or be lazy and disrespectful.
+Therefore, there is never a need to rush, hurry, take shortcuts or be lazy or disrespectful.

 Writers write and give consideration to every almost every letter, hyphen and comma they write.